stathissideris/trinket/README.md

       what happens if you expand the last item)
 - [ ] Take into account expansion state when doing layout (see what happens when you expand a key that is a map)
+- [ ] Place cursor at root of data when starting

 ## How to address both keys and values in nested data structures